GLOBAL MARKETS-Economic growth worries hit stocks; euro gains

 By Herbert Lash

-NEW YORK, Aug 13 (Reuters) - World stock markets eased on Monday after weak Japanese economic data added to the latest data showing a slowing global economy, while the euro rose as investors exited bearish bets against the common currency.
+NEW YORK, Aug 13 (Reuters) - World stock markets eased on Monday after weak Japanese economic data added to evidence that the global economy is slowing, while the euro rose as investors exited bearish bets against the common currency.

-European shares posted their worst day in more than a week and U.S. stocks snuffed a six-day rally for the S&P 500 after Japan reported its gross domestic product expanded just 0.3 percent in the second quarter.
+European shares had their worst day in more than a week and U.S. stocks fell after six days of gains for the S&P 500 after Japan reported its gross domestic product expanded just 0.3 percent in the second quarter.

 Japan’s growth was half the expected rate, raising doubts about the global economy while highlighting the impact of Europe’s debt crisis on world demand.